nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 438
 00:26:51,627 --> 00:26:54,988
-[SPEAKER_06]: We've hit resistance there in the past.
+[SPEAKER_06]: But we've hit resistance there in the past.

 439
 00:26:55,390 --> 00:26:58,887